 Coursework must be distinctively graduate level by the transfer institution and must have been taken within the last five years.
 A minimum grade of a B (P grades must be defined as B or better) must be earned.
 Courses previously applied to a completed degree are not transferable to the student's current program.

 The Course Experience

-The Student Services team is available to answer your questions 7 days a week and connect you to the resources you need.
+The Student Services team is available to answer your questions and connect you to the resources you need.
 You will also be assigned a faculty advisor to help you meet your academic goals.

 Online students have access to all of Gonzaga's resources including: